primeau/Larn/README.md

     - go blind, move to a known place, kill a monster = black spot
     - cells not revealed when blind
     - monster identification when blind is unreliable
-- if you delete numbers (in bank, etc) to 0, you can't enter new numbers
+* if you delete numbers (in bank, etc) to 0, you can't enter new numbers
+* exiting bank before a deposit/withdraw/etc message is done locks the keyboard
+* dnd store message, bank message not being printed
 - is interest being paid correctly?
-- exiting bank before a deposit/withdraw/etc message is done locks the keyboard
 - strextra can get out of balance? caused by heroism/giant strength
-- pressing ! at home after winning in cheat mode does wierd things ? altars are broken?
+- casting sph twice in the same direction will always kill the player ? pressing ! at home after winning in cheat mode does weird things ? altars are broken?
 ? monsters 'disappear' infrequently when moving over specific squares ? should lit 'discover' beyond where player has seen?